multifidelity_sampling

 Usage Tips

-The multifidelity_sampling method can be used in combination with an ensemble model specification for either a model form sequence or a discretization level sequence.
+The multifidelity_sampling method is used in combination with an ensemble model specification for a model form sequence, a discretization level sequence, or both.
 For a model form sequence, each model must provide a scalar solution_level_cost.
 For a discretization level sequence, it is necessary to identify the variable string descriptor that controls the resolution levels using solution_level_control as well as the associated array of relative costs using solution_level_cost.
+An alternative to prescribing the cost profile is estimating it on the fly using cost metadata that is returned from the different simulation instances.

 Examples